pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/README.md

 Query strings go at the end of a path and start with a `?`.
 They are key-value pairs with the syntax of `value=100`.

 You can add as many as you like by separating them with an ampersand `&`.
+You don't need to create a new route for them.
+The data can still be passed into the base route.

 ```js
 app.get("/calculator/:operator", (req, res) => {